 It's hard to beat Claflin University if you wish to study Philosophy & Religious Studies (Other).
 Students who enjoy a more slow-paced life will appreciate the school's location in the little town of Orangeburg, South Carolina.

-By offering educational funding to 97.0% of its students,this school helps you avoid as much student debt as possible.
 At least 67.0% of the educators at Claflin are full time, so they have lots of time to help their students.
+This school provides advanced degree programs for students who need to proceed after achieving a bachelor's degree.
 Where is Claflin really succeeding?
 Check out all of the school rankings.